gagan-utreja/ImpactSession/PITCHME.md

 ---
 ###### Implementation
 Typically solutions include a server component, which sends out the management commands to the mobile devices, and a client component, which runs on the managed device and receives and implements the management commands.
-In some cases, a single vendor provides both the client and the server, while in other cases the client and server come from different sources.
 ---
 ###### BYOD
 ![TERMINAL](https://www.webroot.com/shared/images/mobileDeviceManagement.png)
   * Reduced equipment costs
   * Increased employee satisfaction and efficiency
   * Decreased IT staff burden (since employees maintain their own equipment)
-  * Reduced office space square footage (as workers are mostly off-site)

 ---
 ###### Personally owned, company enabled (POCE)